-Trail Run – 3 adventurous routes to choose from for all levels of trail runner.
+Trail Run – 3 adventurous routes to choose from for all fitness levels.

 Open Mic – Where stars are born – Share your talent, story, or best skit.
 Our open mic is always a HIT!

-Yoga – To stretch those limbs and minds following a very enduring weekend of full activity.
+Yoga – To stretch those limbs and minds following an unbelievable weekend packed with activity.

 - The Koisan Welcome Circle